karthikhosur/italtoken/whitepaper.md

 ### 4.4 Decentralization and Trust Considerations

-While leveraging the benefits of SCP, we acknowledge important considerations regarding trust configuration:
+While leveraging the benefits of SCP, CVmine acknowledges important considerations regarding trust configuration:

 1. **Quorum Configuration Risk**: Improper configuration of quorum slices could potentially lead to network splits or centralization
-2. **Trust Topology Monitoring**: We continuously analyze the network's trust configuration to prevent centralization risks
+2. **Trust Topology Monitoring**: CVmine continuously analyzes the network's trust configuration to prevent centralization risks
-3. **Gradual Decentralization**: Our roadmap includes progressive expansion of the validator set to increase decentralization while maintaining network stability
+3. **Gradual Decentralization**: The roadmap includes progressive expansion of the validator set to increase decentralization while maintaining network stability

-To mitigate these considerations, we implement:
+To mitigate these considerations, CVmine implements:
 - Transparent publication of all validator information
 - Regular trust topology audits
 - Documented guidelines for validator selection and quorum configuration